The Whole School Curriculum

 Religious Education is provided in accordance with current legislation and the recommendations of the Local Authority.
 We encourage children to develop a caring and tolerant attitude towards people with beliefs different from their own.
 We introduce the children to all world religions, with a secure understanding of Christianity.
 Assemblies, in accordance with current requirements, contain a broadly Christian act of worship.
 We believe it important to support parents in developing the spiritual and moral values of their child and we respect the beliefs and faith of all families.
 If parents wish to withdraw their children from worship or R.E., we ask that they visit the school to discuss our policy.
 They will be given opportunities to be involved in appropriate alternative activities.
-Reverend S Williams is a regular visitor in school, and leads weekly assemblies.
+Reverend Ian Naylor is a regular visitor in school, and leads assemblies.

 Relationships and Sex Education

 Using the statutory document: Relationships Education, Relationships and Sex Education and Health Education (September 2021)